-(See "Additional Documentation for Beginning Freshmen and Transfer Students with fewer than 12 hours earned" located after the first-time freshman criteria in this section of the catalogue.)
+(See "Additional Documentation for Beginning Freshmen and Transfer Students with fewer than 12 hours earned" located after the beginning freshmen criteria in this section of the catalogue.)

 All Transfer Applicants:

 All transfer applicants, including those with fewer than 12 hours earned, must provide official transcripts from all previously attended colleges and universities.